||Course Materials||Getting an "A"

 the highest quiz score will be counted).

 While group studying and group discussions of course material are tolerated and encouraged, only individual work (quizzes, exams and topic report) will be accepted.
-Assistance on quizzes or exams or duplicated written assignments will be considered cheating and both students will receive zero points for the assignment, will be dropped from the course, and will be subject to disciplinary action regardless of whose original work is represented.
+Assistance on quizzes or exams or duplicated written assignments will be considered cheating and both students will receive zero points for the assignment, may be dropped from the course, and will be subject to disciplinary action regardless of whose original work is represented.

 It is a violation of academic conduct to share the contents of any of the exams, quizzes or other class materials.
 In addition, it is a violation to share user names and passwords.
 If your user name and password are used by someone other than yourself, with or without your knowledge, you are in violation.
 Please keep your user name and password private.
 Violators will receive an F in the class and may be expelled from the college.
 Only registered students are allowed access to the online class site.